PrestaShop/prestashop.github.io/news/_posts/releases/2020-11-18-prestashop-1-7-7-0-available.md

 **[The fuzzy search]**(https://build.prestashop.com/news/introduction-to-the-fuzzy-search/) improve both the user experience and the conversion rate with a new search algorithm that takes misspellings or error inputs into account.

+In order to allow merchants to have all the currencies they need to meet the expectations of every customer, they can now **add new official and non official currencies** (e.g. local or custom) to their store and customize their display per language as desired.

 ### Robustness

 We kept improving internal architecture and technology with the Symfony migration.
 15 new pages have been migrated (including the order pages), completing almost 55% of the back office migration.